Angericky/defragmentation-file-system/README.md

 I maintain two global variables -- cur_pos & data_blk_sz.<br>
 The former refers to the smallest number of free blocks in data region at present, and the latter refers to the number of data blocks  left to be read in the current file.<br>
+I call DFS function to implement defragmentation.

-  * go through the file's datablocks sequently by DFS algorithm(sorted from lowest to highest to help prevent future fragmentation)
+    DFS function: find the smallest free block number(sorted from lowest to highest to help prevent future fragmentation)  and write the block data

+  * go through the file's datablocks sequently
   * reallocate datablock numbers, update block_num values in the inode
   * write inode and data block to outfile